-Kristine Opolais is one of the most sought after sopranos on the international scene today, appearing at the Metropolitan Opera New York, Wiener Staatsoper, Deutsche Staatsoper Berlin, Bayerische Staatsoper, Teatro alla Scala and Royal Opera House Covent Garden.
-She is working with such conductors as Daniel Barenboim, Antonio Pappano, Daniel Harding, Andris Nelsons, Marco Armiliato, Fabio Luisi, Kirill Petrenko, Semyon Bychkov, and Alain Altinoglu.
+Kristine Opolais is one of the most sought after sopranos on the international scene today, appearing at the Metropolitan Opera New York, Wiener Staatsoper, Deutsche Staatsoper Berlin, Bayerische Staatsoper, Teatro alla Scala, Opernhaus Zürich and the Royal Opera House Covent Garden.
+She is working with such conductors as Daniel Barenboim, Antonio Pappano, Sir Simon Rattle, Sir Mark Elder, Daniel Harding, Andris Nelsons, Fabio Luisi, Kirill Petrenko and Semyon Bychkov.

 “Opolais, sparklingly sequin-gowned, blended high passion and torment as the slave-girl heroine [Aida], her high notes ringing clear and true.”Andrew L. Pincus, The Berkshire Eagle, 22 August 2016 (BSO/Nelsons)